SilvaSalvador/Octrees/README.md

-Octree 3D Viewer
+Octree Cylinder Visualization
 =====================

 Introduction
 ------------

-This project was mainly focused on learning Scala, recursion, and how to manage and manipulate **octrees**.
-The graphical user interface (GUI) was not the main focus of the project, but it was implemented to help visualize the 3D structures.
-This project involves using a cylinder camera view to navigate and visualize **octrees**, which are represented as boxes.
+This project is a Scala-based graphical application that leverages Octrees to efficiently manage and render 3D objects loaded from a text file.
+The primary focus of the project is implementing View Frustum Culling using Octrees to optimize the rendering process.
+The project was developed to deepen the understanding of recursion, data structures, and functional programming in Scala.

 What Are Octrees?
 -----------------